AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 Scenarios can be active or inactive.
 You can change the scenario status by clicking the On/Off button in the scenario detail.

-For more information, see [Activate or deactivate a scenario](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md) and [Scenario detail](../../workfront-fusion/scenarios/scenario-detail.md).
+For more information, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md) and [Scenario details in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-detail.md).

 ## Scenario schedule

 Active scenarios are executed according to a schedule.

-For more information see [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+For more information see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).

 ## Scenario name